It’s Not Your Father’s Oldsmobile

 On the Road to Autonomous Vehicles

-The role of advanced software-driven functionality and control systems, especially for advanced safety systems (ADAS) and autonomously-driven cars is expanding, as autonomous driving capabilities continue to progress towards level 3 of automation.
-When vehicle systems rely on nondeterministic, artificial Intelligence-based control systems, traditional prototyping and physical testing are no longer feasible, nor are they sufficient, as the number of theoretical test scenarios is exploding beyond control.
+As designers of semi- and fully-autonomous vehicles systems rely increasingly on nondeterministic, artificial Intelligence-based control systems, traditional prototyping and physical testing are no longer feasible, nor are they sufficient, as the number of theoretical test scenarios is exploding beyond control.
 Simulation and test tools must evolve from physics-based modeling and analysis to behavior modeling, allowing new vehicle designs to be “driven” millions of virtual miles before a system can be validated and signed off.

 Siemens PLM’s Acquisition Spree